 Add eggs and season the mixture with cumin, coriander, and salt and pepper to taste.
 Pulse the mixture to puree.

-With your moistened hands roll small balls out of the mixture and place on prepared baking pan.
+With your moistened hands, roll small balls out of the mixture and place them on a prepared baking pan.
 Bake for 20-30 minutes or until firm on the edges.

 Remove from the oven and cool on a wire rack.

 Meanwhile, make the sauce.
 Spoon the yogurt into a small bowl and spoon with olive oil.
 Add chopped mint and sprinkle with coriander and black sesame seeds.
 Serve as a dip alongside the falafel.
 Enjoy!

 Use paper towels to pat dry chickpeas and remove as much moisture as you can.
 Your falafel will be crispy from the outside and soft but not mushy on the inside.

 Wear rubber or disposable gloves when handling the beets.
 They will stain your hands!
 If that happens, rub your hands with fresh-squeezed lemon juice over your sink.
 Rinse and repeat.
 You can also try rubbing your hands with a teaspoon of salt.
 Rinse your hands with warm water to remove the salt and stains.

 You can add chopped fresh parsley and cilantro to the falafel mixture.
 Herb tender stems to hide the most flavor, so make sure to include them too.

 If you like spicy food, add some red pepper flakes to the falafel mixture.